PARCELPORT TERMS & CONDITIONS V6

 For more information please contact us and check the below link.

 7.3.
 Annual Price Increase applies for all Freight Providers.
-Normally this will apply on the 1st of July for NZPOST, Courier Post, Pace, Post Haste, Castle Parcels and Now Couriers.
-1st of November for TIL.
-1st Monday of Jan for FedEx and TNT.
+Normally this will apply on the 1st of July for NZPOST,1st of November for Post Haste, Castle Parcels and Now Couriers, 1st October for Aramex and 1st Monday of Jan for FedEx and TNT.

 7.4.
 Any query on the carriage of freight once collected by the Freight Provider should be first directed to the Freight Provider.
 The contact details for the Freight Provider are located on the View and Track page of the Parcelport website for each consignment.